 CBD College is licensed by the Nevada Commission on Postsecondary Education under an experiential courses license.
+This license also allows the institution to deliver distance education to NV residents.
 Students enrolled in a licensed private postsecondary institution have the right to register a complaint with the Commission on Postsecondary Education.
 To file a complaint please fill out and submit a Student Complaint Form available on the agency's website.